shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/overview.md

 tags: [labels, api, guide, overview]
 ---

 The Labels API enables you to produce shipping labels for shipments directly within your application.
-When used in conjunction with the ShipperHQ [Rates API](../rates/overview.md) and [Insights API](../insights/overview.md) it provides a powerful end-to-end solution for fulfillment.
+When used in conjunction with the ShipperHQ [Rates API](rates/overview.md) and [Insights API](insights/overview.md) it provides an end-to-end solution from checkout to fulfillment.

 ## Use cases